Shotgun Metagenomic Sequencing: Determining Depth

 Do you need a shotgun sequencing partner?

-Sequencing depth is just once factor that is important when designing your microbiome study.
+Sequencing depth is just one factor that is important when designing your microbiome study.
 For other tips, consult our microbiome study guide or get in touch with us.
 Our team of experts have extensive experience supporting researchers, businesses and other professionals to design their microbiome study.
 Microbiome Insights use the most advanced sequencing technologies available to analyse your samples with >20 billion sequencing reads per run.
 In addition, our bioinformatics support team can help you to analyse your microbiome data using standard or bespoke analytical pipelines.
 Reach out to the team today and we will be happy to help.

 New call-to-action